KLab/klab-messagebuses-unity/README.md

 1. You connect to it (and later disconnect from it)
 1. You send messages through the bus

-See below is a minimal example.
+The below is a minimal example.
 (The example uses *Unity* components for handling connecting and sending, but you can also use message buses in pure *C#* classes).